When to visit the vet?

 If symptoms do occur, they may include Vomiting, loss of appetite, AbdominalThe term “abdominal” refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain, jaundice (a yellowish discoloration of the skin and mucous membranes), and lethargy.
 These symptoms may appear suddenly or develop over a longer period of time.

-A dog with gallstones may also show signs of discomfort or Pain, especially after eating, as the gallbladder is more active in the digestion of fats.
-In severe cases, gallstones can cause inflammation or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. of the gallbladder, known as cholecystitis, which can lead to Fever and severe AbdominalThe term “abdominal” refers to anything that concerns the belly or the abdomen.
+A dog with gallstones may also show signs of discomfort or pain, especially after eating, since the gallbladder is more active during the digestion of fats.
+In severe cases, gallstones can cause inflammation or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. of the gallbladder, known as cholecystitis, which can lead to fever and severe abdominalThe term “abdominal” refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of cholelithiasis in dogs usually begins with a thorough clinical examination and a detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It is the first step in the management and treatment of patients. of cholelithiasis in dogs typically begins with a thorough clinical examination and a detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits..
-The veterinarian will ask about specific symptoms and risk factors that may indicate gallstones.
+The veterinarian will ask about specific symptoms and risk factors that could indicate gallstones.

-Additional tests, such as blood tests, may be performed to assess liver function and look for signs of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or Inflammatory conditions.
+Additional tests, such as blood work, may be performed to assess liver function and look for signs of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or inflammation.
 In some cases, a biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
-Biopsies can help diagnose cancer and other conditions. or an endoscopic examination may be necessary to confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+Biopsies can help diagnose cancer and other conditions. or endoscopic examination may be necessary to confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and rule out other conditions.

 Therapy